mnguyen0226/flask_blinder/README.md

 - View other user's profile.
 - Comment on / Delete (their) comments or comments on their posts.
 - Edit Personal Page including personal info and images.
+- Search for posts.

 Admin can:
 - Do all Client's abilities.
-- Can Delete users / posts / comment.
+- Can Delete users / comments.
+- Can Delete / Edit posts.

 ## How I built it